 The Classic roof style is perhaps the roof that you would associate with a traditional conservatory, these double glazed roofs feature all the classic aesthetics that everyone recognises.
 Of all the different roof styles this would be the one that highlights the main difference between a conservatory and an orangery.
 Full glass conservatory roofs allow an abundance of natural light to flow into the space.
 Perfect for growing plants, or entertaining guests.

 A LivinRoof is visually the polar opposite from the Classic Roof, LivinRoof is a solid roof alternative to a traditional glass roof.
-Installing a solid roof, creates a look much like a traditional extension, which is another reason why homeowners find it hard to work out the difference between an orangery and a conservatory.
+Installing a solid roof creates a look much like a traditional extension, which is another reason why homeowners find it hard to work out the difference between an orangery and a conservatory.
 Solid replacement conservatory roofs provide privacy, whilst the addition of glass panels give the room a bright and spacious feel.

 The Ultraroof conservatory replacement roof is very similar to the LivinRoof.
 The big difference between the two is that rather than solid panels, Ultraroof uses composite tiles.
 The tiles aesthetics create a wow factor that are easy to match with traditional homes, they look especially good when used in conjunction with a lean-to conservatory.
-The tiles makes the UltraRoof incredibly safe, secure and weatherproof.
+The tiles make the UltraRoof incredibly safe, secure and weatherproof.

 Inside the Ultraroof has a built in super insulated pelmet that is perfect for adding LED lighting or even recessed speakers, the perfect set up for enterntaining guests.
 You can also place glass panels and lighting anywhere on the Ultraroof meaning light will never be an issue.